apify/apify-docs/docs/storage/dataset.md

 All other dataset API [endpoints](https://docs.apify.com/api/v2#/reference/datasets) are limited to **30** requests per second per dataset.

-[See the API documentation](https://docs.apify.com/api/v2#/introduction/rate-limiting) for more details and to learn what to do if you exceed the rate limit.
+[See the API documentation](https://docs.apify.com/api/v2#/introduction/rate-limiting) for details and to learn what to do if you exceed the rate limit.